Advantaged/4Kn-Formatting/README.md

   - [SGDISK Man-Page](https://man.archlinux.org/man/sgdisk.8.en)

 #### 5.3.
 Formatting
 - **Note 1**: In case you get error messages by formatting... again, the Kernel not yet recognized your changes.
-Use command-s:
+Use command-s:<br/>
    `kpartx -u /dev/nvme0n1` or `partprobe -s` or reboot.
 1. Formatting EFI-part in 4Kn/4KiB
 ```